interstellar/starlight/starlight/doc/Protocol.md

 [proposing a payment](#proposing-payment).

 To construct this message,
-Sender's agent creates a pair of transactions, [PaymentSettleWithGuestTx](#paymentsettlewithguesttx) and [PaymentSettleWithHostTx](#paymentsettlewithhosttx).
+Sender’s agent creates a pair of transactions, [PaymentSettleWithGuestTx](#paymentsettlewithguesttx) and [PaymentSettleWithHostTx](#paymentsettlewithhosttx).